RenShuhuai-Andy/TimeChat/README.md

 </div>

 ## News
-- [23.12.06] I am attending in EMNLP'23 and NeurIPS'23.
+- [23.12.06] I am attending EMNLP'23 and NeurIPS'23.
 I will take the time to continue to clean up the code and upload the ckpts & datasets.
 The open source will take one to two weeks, stay tuned please.
 - [23.12.06] Release the initial version of **TimeChat**.

 <p align="center" width="100%">